Last Updated: March 26, 2026

 Common Diseases And Prevention

-Pearl Gouramis may sometimes be vulnerable to illnesses, including fin rot – a bacterial infection caused by injury.
+Pearl Gouramis will be vulnerable to illnesses, including fin rot.
+A bacterial infection caused by injury.
 To avoid such diseases and ensure the good health of these aquarium fish, it’s essential that you maintain excellent water quality in the tank and regularly change the water while also avoiding aggressive fish as tank mates.

 In case your Pearl Gourami does contract this condition, isolation is recommended immediately to protect other inhabitants from contamination.
 Treatment for infections normally includes antibacterial medication being added into their aquatic environment and consistent monitoring of recovery progress over time.